o-c-foundation/Frontend-RTC-/README.md

-# Press F: Tokenized Social Media Platform
+# ChainOS RtcTrencher: Tokenized Social Media Platform

 ## Introduction

-Press F is a revolutionary blockchain application for tokenizing Twitter posts and creating tradeable meme coins on the Base network.
+ChainOS RtcTrencher is a revolutionary blockchain application for tokenizing Twitter posts and creating tradeable meme coins on the Base network.
 The platform allows users to transform viral tweets into tradeable tokens, creating a new ecosystem where social media popularity can be directly monetized through cryptocurrency.

-The name "Press F" pays homage to the internet meme originating from Call of Duty: Advanced Warfare, where players were prompted to "Press F to Pay Respects" - representing the internet culture that often drives meme coin popularity.
+The name draws inspiration from the internet meme "Press F to Pay Respects" originating from Call of Duty: Advanced Warfare - representing the internet culture that often drives meme coin popularity.

 ## Overview